Owiti95/airbnb-clone-project/README.md

 DevOps Engineers	Set up and maintain the CI/CD pipelines, manage server infrastructure, monitor performance, and automate deployments using tools like Docker and GitHub Actions.

 Scrum Master	Facilitates daily stand-ups, sprint planning, reviews, and retrospectives.
 Removes roadblocks, encourages agile best practices, and keeps the team focused and collaborative.

+# UI Component Patterns

+A well-structured UI is built on reusable components that ensure consistency, scalability, and maintainability.
+Below is an overview of the planned UI components for the StayEase Airbnb Clone project:

+Navbar

+The Navbar is the main navigation bar visible on all pages.
+It will include:

+Logo: Brand identity element linking back to the homepage.

+Search Bar: Allows users to quickly find properties by location or filters.

+User Navigation: Access to login, profile, and bookings.

+Responsive Menu: Mobile-friendly dropdown menu or sidebar.

+Property Card

+The Property Card will be the core unit in the Property Listing View and includes:

+Property Image: Displays the main image of the property.

+Basic Details: Shows title, location, nightly price, and star rating.

+Favorite Button: Users can mark a property as a favorite.

+Responsive Layout: Adapts to different screen sizes for accessibility and usability.

+Footer

+The Footer appears at the bottom of each page and will contain:

+Site Links: Navigation to about, help, terms, and privacy pages.

+Company Info: Brief description or copyright.

+Social Media Icons: Links to StayEase's presence on platforms like Twitter, Instagram, and Facebook.

+Additional Planned Components

+Property Detail Section: Large display of images, description, amenities, and host info.

+Booking Form: Simple form for selecting check-in/out dates and number of guests.

+Modal Components: For login/signup or confirmations.

+Rating & Review Widget: Star-based rating input and review comment display.